 - Banner settings

-Step 4- Customize targeting and trigger options
+Step 4- Customize targeting & trigger options.

-Here, you can select the type of audience you want to display your popups too.
+Here, you can select the type of audience you want to display your popups to.
 You can start by selecting the target website and applying your popup to the whole website or selecting specific pages by entering their respective URLs.

 Once you do that, you can move to the scheduling options and select when you want to display your popups by customizing the time frame.
 Next, you can select your triggers, which can include time spent on a page, scroll distance, and element-based triggers.